 Your ATV comes with a hang tag and several labels containing important safety information.
 Anyone who rides the vehicle should read and understand this information before riding.

 The labels should be considered permanent parts of the vehicle.
 If a label comes off or becomes hard to read, contact your dealer for replacements.

-Improper ATV use can read in SEVERE NAJINY or DEATH
+Improper ATV size can result in SEVERE RAJURY or DEATH